 - Private investments into sustainable practices – mostly a diversion of finance from investments that are careless about forests to investments that are careful about forests

-- Private investments driven by the incentive to generate ‘emission reductions’ that can be sold to meet voluntary or mandatory climate targets (e.g. company pledges or offsets under emission trading systems)
+- Private investments are driven by the incentive to generate ‘emission reductions’ that can be sold to meet voluntary or mandatory climate targets (e.g. company pledges or offsets under emission trading systems)

-All four components have to contribute their share to stopping deforestation; and the different sources of finance have to be used in a complementary and synergistic manner to ensure efficiency in capital deployment and leverage of private investments.
+All four components have to contribute their share to stopping deforestation, and the different sources of finance have to be used in a complementary and synergistic manner to ensure efficiency in capital deployment and leverage of private investments.

 Paying for results

 Wealthier nations can contribute their part to REDD+ through finance and technical assistance.
-In 2015, Germany, Norway and the United Kingdom took a first step and committed $5 billion by 2020 to combat tropical deforestation.
+In 2015, Germany, Norway, and the United Kingdom took the first step and committed $5 billion by 2020 to combat tropical deforestation.
 Financial support can take the form of loans, grants, or equity investments.
 While these traditional forms of finance are essential, REDD+ is mostly associated with a novel form of support: “payment-for-results”, with results coming in the form of verified greenhouse gas emission reductions.

 The World Bank is piloting results-based payments through its Forest Carbon Partnership Facility, and the governments of Norway and Germany are doing something similar with various partner countries.
 However, so far results-based REDD+ programs have been slow.
-There is also often a mismatch between donor requirements and recipient needs, and a multitude of institutional, legal, political and economic barriers that slow the disbursement of REDD+ funds.
+There is also often a mismatch between donor requirements and recipient needs, and a multitude of institutional, legal, political, and economic barriers that slow the disbursement of REDD+ funds.
 Another problem is that tropical forest countries often lack the up-front funding to invest in programs that would achieve emission reductions – which would later qualify for results-based payment.
 After all, results-based payments require the ability to not only account for emission reductions but to achieve them before money can flow.
 Until now, very few countries qualify for results-based payments and most countries need investments before they can show measurable results.